Bus Safety Tips

 - Be courteous and respectful to your driver.
 Listen to directions.

 - Don’t put your head, arms, papers or anything out the window.

 - Don’t pick up anything you drop near the bus.
-The driver may not see you.
-Instead, ask the driver for help.

 - Wait to cross the street until the driver lets you know it’s OK.

 - Stay away from the bus wheels at all times.